 The Assessment Center

 Is your child anxious about school, refusing to go, or failing to succeed academically in a subject you KNOW they’re capable of mastering?
 If so, there could be more going on than meets the eye.
-A full psychoeducational evaluation will provide valuable insight and offer recommendations for how to best support them in an educational environment.
+A full psychoeducational assessment will provide valuable insight and offer recommendations for how to best support them in an educational environment.